hotosm/tasking-manager/docs/developers/translations.md

 - `yarn build-locales` - Execute that command in the `frontend` folder to get the new translatable strings from all the `messages.js` files in the frontend code.
 The changes in the strings will be pushed to `frontend/src/locales/en.json` file.
-The ideal is to execute that command before every pull request that change something in the translatable strings.
+Run it before opening any pull request that changes translatable strings: CI regenerates the file and fails the build if the committed copy is stale, or if two `messages.js` files declare the same message id.
 - After the pull request is merged to the `develop` branch, the command `tx push -s` needs to be executed in order to push the changes to Transifex.
 The translators receive a notification every